SCA-HNUST/DAR-NN-based-FEM-SCA/README.md

 ### 🔧 Description

 - Constructs a three-part neural architecture:
-  - A **denoising autoencoder** to reconstruct noisy traces.
+  - A **denoising autoencoder** to reconstruct noisy traces with a higher leakage level.
-  - A **classifier** to predict AES keys.
+  - A **classifier** to recover the AES subkey.
   - A **domain discriminator** to encourage device-invariant features via **gradient reversal**.
-- Trained with both classification and adversarial domain losses.
+- Trained with reconstruction, classification, and adversarial domain losses.

 ### ▶️ Run Training